The FanDuel Pat McAfee Code is Pushing The Lakers Spread To New Heights vs. Clippers Tonight

 Here’s how to get the latest McAfee bet boosts with FanDuel Sportsbook.

-Ahead of Week 1 NFL action, FanDuel Sportsbook has a variety of aggressive new user sign up offers.
+Ahead of Sunday Week 1 NFL action, FanDuel Sportsbook has a variety of aggressive new user sign up offers, but the headliner is the Spread the Love promo on the Sunday Night Football matchup between the Cowboys and Rams.

-New bettors in states where FanDuel is live can get the Chiefs to win at boosted 25-1 odds.
+Spread the Love is a popular FanDuel Sportsbook promo often promoted by McAfee.
+This special calls on FanDuel bettors to rally on one side of a designated game, in this case the Rams, to push the point spread to unbeatable levels.

+For every 5,000 bettors who back the Rams on Sunday, FanDuel will move the spread by one point.
+Given the high-profile nature of these two teams, along with the primetime platform, it’s likely that massive amounts of bets will flow in.
+In turn, the Rams should become a substantial underdog, presenting FanDuel users with big time value.

 In the Illinois sports betting market, McAfee is touting special Chicago Bears odds for their NFL Week 1 opener against the Detroit Lions.
 They game is essentially a pick’em, but FanDuel is offering Illinois bettors +12.5 points with this McAfee promo.
 If you’re in Illinois, you can sign up here.